 In the Early Years Foundation Stage (EYFS), the children follow the EYFS curriculum which starts at birth and finishes at the age of five.
 The children's learning is based around seven areas of learning, three prime and four specific areas.
 Our children learn through play, and the play is free-flow between inside and outside all year round.
-Our teachers are experienced, qualified practitioners who have a deep understanding of young children, how they learn, how they grow and how to make sure that each child achieves their full potential at each stage of the EYFS.
+Our teachers are experienced, qualified practitioners who have a deep understanding of young children, how they learn, how they grow and how to make sure that each child achieves their full potential at each stage of the EYFS, using the Characteristics of Learning.
 The children are encouraged to have a go, persevere, think and question their learning which prepares them for the next stage of their learning.

 The three prime areas are: Communication and Language (CL), Physical Development (PD) and Personal, Social and Emotional Development (PSED).

 The four Specific areas are: Literacy, Maths, Understanding the World and the Expressive Arts.

 All of these areas of learning give the children a broad, creative and balanced curriculum before they begin on the Key Stage 1 curriculum.

 The Key Stage runs in Years 1 & 2, and we organise the eleven national curriculum subjects into the seven areas of learning (as above), which provides progression of learning from the Foundation Stage.
 English, Mathematics, Science, Computing and RE are core subjects.
 Through a creative topic-based approach, skills and knowledge learned in dedicated subject time are used and applied thus deepening and mastering understanding.
 First hand experiences in independent learning activities reinforce and provide a challenge to extend learning at each child’s level.

 Children in Year 1 begin working on the National Curriculum for Key Stage 1.
 This transition is purposefully planned and is a gradual transition.